(Framework Of Skills for Inquiry Learning)

 I am delighted that FOSIL is endorsed by CILIP SLG, SLA and CILIP ILG.
 Please share this Key Issues - FOSIL -Based Inquiry for school librarians: an introduction document created by CILIP SLG.

 We hope you will join our journey by signing up and joining the conversation on the forum.
-However, if you feel you would like to talk to someone about this or would like to book some training this is available too.
+However, if you feel you would like to talk to someone about this or would like to book some training find more information here.